elianafang/reply2reviewer_Ve3r/README.md

 😊We appreciate your reviews regarding the core benefits of our method and how it addresses fundamental issues in GNNs.

 1. Oversmoothing Mitigation
 Our method explicitly constrains the graph diffusion process by limiting the number of diffusion steps via a structure-aware criterion (Eq.
 (6)–(9)), which prevents feature homogenization across distant nodes.
 This design mitigates oversmoothing without requiring deep models or architectural changes.
 As shown in Table 6, we reduce diffusion steps by an average of 59.77%, while still improving classification accuracy on heterophilic benchmarks.
 We further verify this in ablation studies (Table 5) and low-degree node performance (Appendix Table 10).

 2. Oversquashing Alleviation
 Oversquashing arises when too much information is compressed into fixed-size node representations through narrow message-passing paths.
 Our Feature Information Flow Routing (FIFR) introduces a non-structural guidance mechanism that redirects information along semantically similar node pairs, creating alternative (non-local) paths that improve representation diversity.
 This effectively alleviates squashing along sparse or weakly connected structures, as demonstrated by performance gains on low-degree nodes and heterophilic graphs (Table 7, Appendix A).

 3. Distinction from Existing Methods
 Unlike prior approaches that increase model depth (e.g., residual GNNs) or inject attention (e.g., GAT), CGDConv works as a lightweight preprocessing module that is model-agnostic and can be seamlessly plugged into any GCN.
 Compared to GDC and ADC, CGDConv is distinguished by:
 - Dynamic, graph-specific diffusion step estimation (not fixed depth),
 - Integration of non-topological feature routing for directional control,
 - Compatibility with both homophilic and heterophilic graphs (Fig. 4 and Table 3).

+### 😊We truly appreciate your constructive feedback and hope that our detailed responses and updates will help you reevaluate our work.